-- After the patient has provided informed consent - Until 30 calendar days after the patient discontinued the Novartis drug of interest during the study conduct.
+- After the patient has provided informed consent - Until 30 calendar days after the patient discontinued the Novartis drug of interest.
+Any ongoing AE should be followed until its resolution or until it is judged to be not recovered/not resolved (e.g. ongoing at the end of the study).